-“If candidate sourcing is a marketing job then job description is your sales pitch!”
+“If candidate sourcing is a marketing job then job description is your sales pitch!”.
+Hence always write good job description.

 Often job description is the most ignored piece in the recruitment process.
 Many hiring managers or recruiters might just write one liner job description or they would simply copy one from their archives.